alacrity-ai/shipwright-survivors/README.md

   - [ ] Some lights still occassionally leak

-  - [ ] Await loading of images (artifacts and ships) in tradepost menu so cursor is on top.

   - [ ] AI Phase 2
       Kill Per-Frame Blind Zeroing:
     Instead of zeroIntentSlot on every frame, have each state guarantee it fully overwrites all its fields (which updateSOA already does).